DocumentWDP-1

 Tone: Neutral

-Definition: Informational severity provides status updates, milestones, or general information about system state or operations.
+Definition: An Info severity provides status updates, milestones, or general information about system state or operations.
+Implementations MAY use this severity for routine operational messages.

 Examples: